lizster/CaseStudy1/Analysis/BreweryInformation.md

 Report the number of NAs in each column
 ---------------------------------------

 This is a complete data set with missing values found in the `ABV` and `IBU` columns.
 This is to be expected because not all beer is alcoholic and not all beer has any bitterness.
+Therefore, these lines should not be removed.

 ``` r
 for (i in 1:10){